The Jersey City Planning Board approve several dispensaries at their special meeting earlier this week.

 “Your shop is currently selling illegal cannabis,” Cabrera repeated.

-Miller doubled down, invited the planning board commissioners to visit the establishment with police officers.
+Miller doubled down, and invited the planning board commissioners to visit the establishment with police officers.

 “What can we do as a community to have a say in this avalanche of smoke shops opening on Newark Ave?
 Are these being treated as restaurants?”
 Madalina Persu asked.